ca0v/keyword-search/README.md

 Moreover, techniques like data augmentation, transfer learning, or leveraging pre-trained models with domain-specific adaptations can sometimes mitigate the need for extensive amounts of data.

 In essence, while there's no fixed minimal amount of data universally applicable for all tasks, starting with a smaller dataset and gradually increasing the size while evaluating the model's performance is a practical approach to determine the optimal data size for fine-tuning BERT for search tasks.

+# References
+We can use [Sentence Transformers](https://github.com/UKPLab/sentence-transformers/tree/master/examples) to rephrase the question to match an existing question (and hence find a suitable answer).